netgusto/Symfony-DynamicSubdomainBundle/README.md

 * `method`:

-    * The name of methof that will be called to get object with the property defined
+    * The name of method that will be called to get object with the property defined
     * **optional**
     * default value: `findOneBy`